 Have you been river floating near Portland?

-Leave your favorites in the comments.
+Leave your favorites or recent float report tips in the comments.
 Float on!